What exactly is a personal accident insurance plan? Do you need it? And what does it cover?

 If you're into adventure sports and love the outdoors, it may be worthwhile protecting yourself with a comprehensive personal accident plan.
 This will ensure you and your family have the resources to cope with any unfortunate accidents.

-If you are self-employed, consider taking up a separate personal accident plan to offset the hefty costs of recovery as well as to supplement any lost income.
+For such individuals, as MediSave contributions may be insufficient, consider investing in a personal accident plan to offset the hefty costs of recovery as well as to supplement any lost income.

-When should you not get a Personal Accident plan?
+When not to get a personal accident plan?

 Consider skipping a personal protection plan if you(r):